StackVista/stackstate-docs/setup/kubernetes_install/customize_config.md

 # Customize configuration

 A number of values can be set in the [StackState Helm chart](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate).
 For example, it is possible to customize the `tolerations` and `nodeSelectors` for each of the components.
+You can also add customized configuration and include environment variables

 ## Custom configuration for StackState `server`